Skip to main content

 Frequently asked questions

 Yes.
 Checking, savings, money market, and share certificate accounts can be retitled to a revocable living trust.
-You must visit a branch with your trust document or Certificate of Trust, government-issued photo ID for all trustees, and the trust tax identification number (EIN or SSN).
-Existing accounts may need to be closed and reopened under the trust title.
+Visit a branch with your trust agreement or Certificate of Trust, government-issued photo ID for all trustees, and the trust tax identification number (an EIN, or the grantor's Social Security number for a revocable trust).
+Existing accounts may need to be closed and reopened under the trust title, with each trustee designated as trustee on the Membership Form.
+The account agreement is explicit that the credit union does not give legal advice and will not counsel you on which arrangement fits your trust or will, so decide the structure before you go in.
 IRA and HSA accounts cannot be retitled to a trust but can name a trust as beneficiary.

 Sources